-- Petroleum products, currently, are out of the scope of GST, therefore industries dependent on them, like- plastic cannot avail the input tax credit.
+- The main disadvantage/demerit of GST is, Petroleum products, currently, are out of the scope of GST.
+Therefore industries dependent on them, like- plastic cannot avail the input tax credit.
 Similarly manufacturing units operating on petrol and diesel cannot avail input tax credits; hence produce may come with increased prices.
 The government has not taken any stance on this subject and situation of uncertainty prevails on this crucial matter.

 The Beginning of a new TAX ERA!

 Any change gets a resistance, this is the law of nature, and this is what can be implied.
 Small teething problems implementing the new tax regime under GST may soon vanish.
 Professionals and experts ready with their explanations and support will lubricate the system and GST will start moving smoothly.
 India will be amongst those few countries which successfully implemented a unified tax system and are reaping the benefits thereon.

 Once successfully implemented and compliant India will become a single big market for the globe to invest and enjoy the freedom of doing business with fewer compliance’s and better mobility.
 It is your duty to acquire correct knowledge and information on the subject and at the same time take initiative to share the learning.
 Your contribution in building an economically strong nation rests on positively taking GST Forward.Save